vitalif/vitastor/README.md

 ## Known Problems

-- OSDs may currently crash with "can't get SQE, will fall out of sync with EPOLLET" if you try to load them with very long iodepths because io_uring queue (ring) is limited and OSDs don't check if it fills up.
 - Object deletion requests may currently lead to 'incomplete' objects if your OSDs crash during deletion because proper handling of object cleanup in a cluster should be "three-phase" and it's currently not implemented.
 Inode removal tool currently can't handle unclean